ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 3. **ContentObject Pattern**: Use the `isContentObject` type guard for safely checking object properties
 4. **Content Extraction**: Use `extractContentAsString` to safely handle `MessageContent` type, which can be string or object

+## Implementation Details

+### Parameter Processing Flow

+The implementation follows a clear processing flow for handling parameters:

+1. **Parameter Collection**: Gather parameters from user options
+2. **Parameter Transformation**: Transform parameters to match Databricks requirements:
+   - For thinking mode: Extract from `extra_body` if present, or construct from default values
+   - For tools: Process and validate tool definitions
+   - For unsupported parameters: Remove parameters not supported by Databricks
+3. **Parameter Validation**: Ensure all parameters are valid and properly formatted
+4. **Request Construction**: Build the final request with properly structured parameters
+5. **Error Handling**: Handle error responses with detailed information

+This approach ensures robust communication with Databricks endpoints while maintaining compatibility with different client approaches.

 ## Future Improvement Plans

 1. **Performance Optimization**: Further optimize request processing and response parsing performance